Cover Letters

 Why you?

-Even if you think that this position is out of reach, your job is to convince the recruiter that you are qualified enough and able to do the job.
-Focus on your accomplishments and the transferable skills that are relevant to the role.
+As your aim is to convince the recruiter that you are a suitable candidate for the job, focus on your accomplishments and the transferable skills that are relevant to the role.
 State explicitly how you match the job criteria – don’t expect the person reading your letter to infer your skills or experiences for themselves.
-In other words, show don’t tell!

 Support your claims by referring to examples that are already detailed in your CV.
 You can make a stronger, more credible case by linking different experiences that highlight similar skills or competences.
 For example: